 What's happened

-Since December 15, a new Canadian law has made it easier for Americans with Canadian ancestors to claim citizenship.
-Immigration lawyers report being overwhelmed as thousands explore dual nationality, driven by political concerns and family heritage.
-The law extends citizenship rights to descendants of Canadians, prompting many to apply for certificates and passports.
+A new Canadian law has made it easier for Americans with Canadian ancestors to claim citizenship.
+Since December, thousands are applying, driven by political concerns and family heritage.
+The law extends citizenship rights to descendants of Canadians, prompting many to seek certificates and passports, despite bureaucratic delays.

 What's behind the headline?